 It’s no secret that Las Vegas is constantly evolving.
-From megaresorts to production shows, to lavish shopping and incomparable dining, there seems to always be some new to see, do and explore.
+From megaresorts to production shows, to lavish shopping and incomparable dining, there seems to always be something new to see, do and explore.

 Think you’re too cool for old-school?
 Head downtown to where it all began, at One Fremont Street, where you’ll find the Golden Gate at the edge of the Fremont Street Experience.
-This Las Vegas original has been in the same spot since 1906, and even though it’s had many upgrades over the years, the oldest casino in Las Vegas remains a true Las Vegas classic.
+This retro Las Vegas original has been in the same spot since 1906, and even though it’s had many upgrades over the years, the oldest casino in Las Vegas is a true reminder of vintage Vegas.

-Just a few blocks away on Main Street is another place overflowing with Las Vegas 1950s and 1960s treasures, Retro Vegas.
+If you’re looking for vintage stores, Las Vegas is the city for you.
+Just a few blocks away on Main Street is another place overflowing with Las Vegas 1950s’ and 1960s’ treasures, Retro Vegas.
 You’ll find all kinds of vintage art, lighting, mid-mod furnishings and accessories here, all paying homage to the style that defined Las Vegas decades ago.
 There are treasures for every budget, and many of the pieces there came from the most spectacular homes in Las Vegas and carry historical significance.

-For more old-school Vegas, pay a visit to the Clark County Museum and see historic homes, a ghost town (sort of), older trains, and an indoor exhibit covering Nevada’s entire history.
+For even more of old Vegas, pay a visit to the Clark County Museum and see historic homes, a ghost town (sort of), older trains, and an indoor exhibit covering Nevada’s entire history.

-Blasts from the past in a city that always looking to the future.
-Now that’s vintage Las Vegas.
+Blasts from the past in a city that’s always looking to the future; now that’s vintage Las Vegas.